f-guitart/datamining/laboratories/lab0_data_processing_envs/data_processing_envs.md

 #### Managing packages
 With the same `conda` command, the user can search, install and list packages.

-One of the main contribtuions of conda is that there are third party repositories with packages, so anyone can publish and install customized packages.
+One of the main contributions of conda is that there are third party repositories with packages, so anyone can publish and install customized packages.

 Check to see if a package you have not installed named "tensorflow" is available from the Anaconda repository (must be connected to the Internet):